bassettsj/github-allstaff-presentation/slides/index.md

 # Github for Collaboration #

-Using github for issue tracking, page hosting and code collaboration.
+Code collaboration, issue tracking and page hosting